The Eagles look to improve on ACC record with Duke

 The second-year head coach saw infielder Anthony Melchionda and outfielder Tom Bourdon earn All-ACC second-team honors and take home American Baseball Coaches Association (ABCA) All-Northeast Region and New England Intercollegiate Baseball Associate (NEIBA) All-Star accolades.
 Melchionda and classmate Matt Brazis were both drafted in the 2012 MLB Draft.

-Since taking over at the Heights, Gambino has stressed off the field success as well, raising the team's GPA as a whole in his first two years.
-Eagles also earned two spots on the All-ACC Academic baseball team and 15 on the ACC Academic Honor Roll.
+Since taking over at the Heights, Gambino has stressed off the field success as well, raising the team's GPA as a whole in his first three years.
+Eagles also earned four spots on the All-ACC Academic baseball team and 30 on the ACC Academic Honor Roll.

 Gambino, who was an assistant coach for the Eagles from 2003-05, came from Virginia Tech where he spent four seasons as an assistant coach under former BC head coach, Pete Hughes.
 He served as the Hokies' recruiting coordinator and also worked with the hitters and infielders.
 In his four years, he saw 15 players get drafted in the MLB Draft, including nine in 2010.
 From 1997 through 2006, only 13 Hokies were drafted in total.